fsdev256/WeighingScale_HX711/README.md

 3. Items must be removed during self-calibration

 ## License
-The repositories is under [MIT license](https://github.com/fsdev256/WeighingScale_HX711/blob/master/LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/fsdev256/WeighingScale_HX711/blob/master/LICENSE) file for details